 - Don’t miss out on the local avocado selections.
 Sadly, once you are back from Mexico – especially to Europe, you will realise quickly that what you knew as avocado before is nothing to do with the real, thick, super delicious variants that our Mexican brothers have access to.

-- Don’t be afraid of the variety of the paprikas, and spicy sauces, you will get used to them with time, and addicted surprisingly quickly to the spicy food.
+- Check the awesome variety of the paprikas, and spicy sauces.
+You will get used surprisingly quickly to the spicy Mexican food.

 Dear Traveller, hope you liked the latest article from Besides the Obvious!
 If you would not like to miss any of our travel stories, destination ideas, vacation plans, holiday inspirations, do not forget to subscribe here!